Chanakya: Narrative

 Gradually, Chanakya and Chandragupta subdued all the regions outside the capital.
 Finally, they captured Pataliputra and Chandragupta became the emperor.
 They allowed the Emperor Nanda to go into exile, with all the goods he could take on a cart.
 As Nanda and his family were leaving the city on a cart, his daughter saw Chandragupta, and fell in love with the new emperor.
 She chose him as her husband by svayamvara tradition.
 As she was getting off the cart, 9 spokes of the cart's wheel broke.
 Interpreting this as an omen, Chanakya declared that Chandragupta's dynasty would last for 9 generations.

 Meanwhile, Parvataka fell in love with one of Nanda's visha kanyas (poison girl, assassin).
 Chanakya approved the marriage, and Parvataka collapsed when he touched the girl during the wedding.
 Chanakya asked Chandragupta not to call a physician.
 Thus, Parvataka died and Chandragupta became the sole ruler of Nanda's territories.

 Chanakya then started consolidating the power by eliminating Nanda's loyalists, who had been harassing people in various parts of the empire.
 Chanakya learned about a weaver who would burn any part of his house infested with cockroaches.
 Chanakya assigned the responsibility of crushing the rebels to this weaver.
 Soon, the empire was free of insurgents.
 Chanakya also burned a village that had refused him food in the past.
 He filled the imperial treasury by inviting rich merchants to his home, getting them drunk and gambling with a loaded dice.

 Once, the empire suffered a 12-year long famine.
 Two young Jain monks started eating from the emperor's plate, after making themselves invisible with a magic ointment.
 Chanakya sensed their presence by covering the palace floor with a powder, and tracing their footprints.
 At the next meal, he caught them by filling the dining room with thick smoke, which caused the monks' eyes to water, washing off the ointment.
-Chanakya complained about the young monks' behavior to the head monk Acharya Susthita.
+Chanakya complained about the young monks' behaviour to the head monk Acharya Susthita.
 The Acharya blamed people for not being charitable towards monks, so Chanakya started giving generous alms to the monks.